Xavi says he is 'ready' to manage Barcelona just two months after rejecting job

 Addressing the wide positions, he evoked the possible return of Neymar or a move for Borussia Dortmund and England's Jadon Sancho or fellow Bundesliga star Serge Gnabry of Bayern Munich.

-"I don't know if Neymar would fit in due to the social issue, but in football terms I have no doubts it would be a spectacular signing," he said of the Brazil star who played for the club from 2013 to 2017 before joining Paris Saint-Germain.
+"I would sign wingers, like Neymar - I don't know if he would fit in due to the social issue, but football-wise I have no doubts it would be a spectacular signing," he said of the Brazil star who played for the club from 2013 to 2017 before joining Paris Saint-Germain.